Build Better Lives Through World-Class Service and Convenience.

 CU SoCal Telephone Service Center—A Different Experience

 Many businesses answer their telephones with an automated call attendant.
 Not CU SoCal.
 One way we strive to exceed your service expectations is by personally answering your phone calls.
-We receive, on average, more than 25,000 calls per month.
+We receive, on average, more than 30,000 calls per month.
 This provides us with the privilege of personally serving you.
-And, in 2011, 91% of your calls were answered within 30 seconds—86% within six seconds.

 Many call centers measure their employees’ performance based on “average handling time,” or how many phone calls each representative can take in a day.
 Not CU SoCal.
 Our Telephone Service Center representatives don’t worry about how quickly they can complete a phone call.
 Their desire is to provide you with the World-Class Service you deserve, regardless of how long it takes.